ucan-wg/spec/README.md

 ### 5.2.1 Recipient Validation

-An agent executing a capability MUST verify that the outermost `aud` field _matches its own DID._ The associated action MUST NOT be performed if they do not match.
+An agent executing a capability MUST verify that the outermost `aud` field _matches its own DID._ The associated ability MUST NOT be performed if they do not match.
 Recipient validation is REQUIRED to prevent the misuse of UCANs in an unintended context.

 The following UCAN fragment would be valid to invoke as `did:key:zH3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV`.
 Any other agent MUST NOT accept this UCAN.
-For example, `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT run the action associated with that capability.
+For example, `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT run the ability associated with that capability.

 ``` js
 {